Lesson 13: Reading SAS Data Sets

 • variable tells SAS the desired name of your accumulator variable (yeartodate, perhaps).
 The variable, which must be numeric, is automatically set to 0 before the first observation in the data set is read.

 • expression is any valid SAS expression.
-It might be something as simple as the name of the variable that you want added up.
+It might be something as simple as the name of the variable that you want to add up.
 One thing that is important to keep in mind is that if the expression produces a missing value, or a variable's value is missing, the sum statement treats it like a zero.
 This is in stark contrast to an assignment statement, in which SAS assigns the variable to the left of the equal sign (=) a missing value if any variable on the right side of the equal sign (=) contains a missing value.

 In short, the sum statement adds the result of the expression that is on the right side of the plus sign (+) to the numeric accumulator variable that is on the left side of the plus sign.
 Then, as you can imagine would have to be the case in order to work properly, the accumulator variable's value is retained from one iteration of the DATA step to the next.
-That is, the accumulator variable is not set to missing as variables usually are when reading in data.
+That is, the accumulator variable is not set to missing as variables usually are when reading data.
 Let's take a look at an example!

 Example 13.7